masazelic/ml-project-2-girl-mse/README.md

 bash
 python run.py

-Regrading the .ipynb Notebook, it is inteded for running on the Google Colab, since it requires GPU's for the
+Regrading the .ipynb Notebook, it is inteded for running on the Google Colab, since it requires GPU's for the faster execution.
+For this purpose, upload *data* and *utils* folders to your Google Drive and then just run the cells.